Health services to support children and young people with SEN

 Health visitors are qualified nurses or midwives available to support parents antenatally and up until the child is five years old.
 All children under the age of five in Oxfordshire will be allocated to a local health visiting team.
 Health visitors lead the NHS Healthy Child Programme.

-Health visitors and family nurses can provide a link into the services and support available through health and in the local community.
+Health visitors and family nurses can provide a link to the services and support available through health and in the local community.

 They support parents and carers to ensure the best possible start for your family and can help with immunisations, development checks, feeding difficulties, sleep, toilet training, post-natal depression and anxiety.